File formats

 | Stores | project metadata, session state, timing, mixer state, and related workflow data |

-Project files are the durable save format.
-If a session matters, save a .meiji file instead of relying only on the last-open session state.
+.meiji file instead of relying only on the last-open session state.

 Bounce/export output

-MP4 visualizer videos when video generation is enabled
+MP4visualizer videos when video generation is enabled

 | Bit depth | Sample format | Bytes per sample per channel |